OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 Node-RED will allow you to compose a work-flow, using services.
 This will bring some logic to the data they return.
 This is also called "service orchestration".

+> _Note:_ What NodeRED is doing can obviously be done through a programming language, sure.
+But NodeRED
+> is bringing a lot of flexibility to the story.
+Programmers will focus on interacting with the devices, and exposing
+> their features through REST and other protocols as services; orchestrating those services is another task - taken care of by NodeRED -
+> that does not require any modification in the services.
+There is a clear demarcation between services and processes,
+> this will most probably increase the quality of the final products.

 #### Use-case
 We have 2 services: